HiddenJester/iOS7Colors/README.md

     pod 'iOS7Colors', '~> 2.0.0'

 Usage is really simple.
-Just include `UIColor+iOS7Colors.h` & `UIColor+iOS7Colors.m` in your project if you're not using cocoapods and import the header file you need the colors.
+Just include `UIColor+iOS7Colors.h` & `UIColor+iOS7Colors.m` in your project if you're not using cocoapods and import the header file where you need the colors.

     #import "UIColor+iOS7Colors.h"